Av75sh/compilehub/README.md

 # 🚀 CompileHub - Online Code Editor

-CompileHub an online code editor that’s simple, powerful, and easy to use.
-It lets users write and run code in multiple languages like C, C++, Java, and Python — all in real time.
-The platform is designed with modern web technologies to deliver a smooth, responsive, and beginner-friendly coding experience right in the browser.
+CompileHub is an intelligent, full-stack online code editor that enables users to write, compile, and execute code in multiple programming languages — all directly in the browser.
+It combines modern web technologies with LLM-powered AI assistance to deliver a seamless, responsive, and beginner-friendly coding experience.

 ---

 ## ✨ Features

 - **Multi-Language Support**: C, C++, Java, Python
+- AI Code Assistant (LLM Integration) – Suggests fixes, explains compiler errors, and generates code snippets using the OpenAI GPT-5 API
 - **Real-Time Code Compilation**: Execute code instantly in the browser
 - **User Authentication**: Secure user registration and login system
 - **Clean UI/UX**: Modern, responsive interface with dark theme editor